!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 What is a chiropractor?
 A chiropractor is a trained medical professional who sets the focus of care on neuromuscular and musculoskeletal issues centering around the spine.
 A chiropractor works to maximize the health of the body through spinal manipulation and adjustment, joint care, and related treatment procedures.

-The term ‘chiropractor’ originates from the Greek terms χείρ (kheir), meaning ‘of the hand,’ and πρακτικός (praktikos), meaning ‘practical, concerned action.’
+The term ‘chiropractor’ originates from the Greek terms χείρ (kheir), meaning ‘of the hand,’ and πρακτικός (praktikos), meaning ‘practical.’
 This comes into English as ‘chiro’ + ‘practic’ meaning work done by hand.
 Therefore, we understand chiropractic care to include the care of a patient as it is put directly into the hands of a trained physician for direct healing.

 Chiropractic is a method of health care designed to correct poor spinal alignment, relieve pressure throughout the body, reduce pain and inflammation, and direct the body toward healing.
 Specific techniques used will vary based on the goals and needs of individual patients.
 New technologies used by chiropractors offer many options that the general public may not yet be aware are available.